China's 2018 growth slows to 28-year low, more stimulus seen

 Demand is weakening globally, not just in the United States.
 Net exports actually dragged on China's growth by 8.6 percent last year, Reuters calculations based on official data showed.

-Trade negotiators are facing an early March deadline and Washington has threatened to sharply hike tariffs if there are no substantial signs of progress.
-White House officials have given markedly different views on areas of agreement so far.
+Trade negotiators are facing an early March deadline and Washington has threatened to sharply hike tariffs if there are no substantial signs of agreement.

-Some factories in Guangdong - China's export hub - have shut earlier than usual ahead of the long Lunar New Year holiday as the trade war curtails orders.
+White House officials have given markedly different views on progress so far.
+China's Vice Premier and lead negotiator Liu He is due to visit Washington for the next round of talks at the end of the month.

 MORE STIMULUS

-More forceful easing could also pressure the yuan and aggravate high debt levels, with money going into less efficient or speculative investments.
+More forceful easing could also pressure the yuan and aggravate high debt levels, with money going into less efficient or speculative investments as it often has in the past.

-The government may unveil more fiscal stimulus during the annual parliament meeting in March, including bigger tax cuts and more spending on infrastructure projects, analysts say.
+The government may unveil more fiscal stimulus during the annual parliament meeting in March, including bigger tax cuts and more spending on infrastructure projects.

-Some China watchers believe it could deliver 2 trillion yuan (US$295.13 billion) worth of cuts in taxes and fees this year, and allow local governments to issue another 2 trillion yuan in special bonds largely used to fund key projects.
+Some analysts believe it could deliver 2 trillion yuan (US$295.13 billion) worth of cuts in taxes and fees this year, and allow local governments to issue another 2 trillion yuan in special bonds largely used to fund key projects.

+China has ample room for policy adjustments, statistics bureau chief Ning Jizhe said on Monday.

 Still, some analysts do not expect the economy to bottom out convincingly until summer.